 - 1.2 The Council will draw up a statement requiring any candidate for appointment as an officer to state in writing whether they are the partner or close family relative of a serving Member or employee of the Council or the partner of such a person.
-This statement will be included in appropriate recruitment literature. - 1.3 Where a candidate has declared such a relationship, any offer of employment shall be subject to approval by the appropriate Director, except where the Director is the officer to whom the candidate has declared a relationship, in which case the appropriate Director will approve any proposed offer of employment or, in the event that the Chief Executive is the officer to whom the candidate has declared a relationship, in which case the approve any proposed offer of employment or, will approve any proposed offer of employment or, will approve any proposed offer of employment or will approve any proposed offer of employment.
+This statement will be included in appropriate recruitment literature. - 1.3 Where a candidate has declared such a relationship, any offer of employment shall be subject to approval by the appropriate Director, except where the Director is the officer to whom the candidate has declared a relationship, in which case the appropriate an alternative Director or an Executive Director will approve any proposed offer of employment or, in the event that the Chief Executive is the officer to whom the candidate has declared a relationship, in which case the Director: Policy & Governance will approve any proposed offer of employment.